spinnaker/spinnaker/docs/commands.md

 #### Subcommands
  * `slack`: Manage and view Spinnaker configuration for the slack notification
- * `twilio`: Manage and view Spinnaker configuration for the Twilio SMS notification
+ * `twilio`: Manage and view Spinnaker configuration for the twilio notification

 ---
 ## hal config notification slack